albertogeniola/meross-homeassistant/README.md

 9. Be sure you have paired all devices, and changed their "friendly names".
 Only then add the Meross IoT integration, and select the local broker, as described above.
 Your devices will be re-discovered with the correct friendly names, and can be integrated into HA.
 10. If you have followed these steps, all devices should again work with all scenes and automations as before.

+## Supporting my work
-As you can imagine, there is a huge work behind that: first I need to reverse-engineer the Meross protocols, then I need to implement any "logic-layer" implemented on Meross Systems on the new addon I am developing and, eventually, I have to make sure that everything works together.
+As you can imagine, there is a huge work behind this repo: first I need to reverse-engineer the Meross protocols, then I need to implement any "logic-layer" implemented on Meross Systems on the new addon I am developing and, eventually, I have to make sure that everything works together.
 That means that I am not able to spend much time in solving issues that may arise in the meantime, and for that I apologize.
 If you like this project and you want to support me, please consider donating: that motivates me and helps me buy _more ram_ which is absolutely necessary when developing on a virtualized environment.

-## Supporting my work
 By buying me a coffee, not only you make my development more efficient, but also motivate me to further improve my work.
 On the other hand, buying me a beer will certainly make me happier: **a toast to you, supporter**!
 In case you are a pro and a strong opensource supporter, you might also consider [sponsoring my GitHub work](https://github.com/sponsors/albertogeniola).